Football Offences (Amendment) Bill

 Overview

-This bill amends the Football Offences Act 1991 to broaden the definition of offences related to indecent or racist chanting and gestures at football matches.
-It expands the scope to include offences related to sexual orientation, gender reassignment, and other protected characteristics under the Equality Act 2010.
+This bill amends the Football Offences Act 1991 to broaden the definition of offensive chanting and gestures at football matches to include actions targeting sexual orientation and gender reassignment, alongside existing provisions for racist and indecent behavior.
+It clarifies the existing legislation and strengthens protections against discriminatory behavior.

 Description

-The bill primarily amends Section 3 of the Football Offences Act 1991.
+The bill primarily amends Section 3 of the Football Offences Act 1991, which deals with indecent or racist chanting.
 Key changes include:

 Government Spending